ryjen/ryjen.github.io/content/post/sdlc-methodologies.md

 Socialized networks for business feel like brothels for reliable work.

+The chemical soup you get from socializing creates a delusion that everything is ok, but it might not be.

 Communication tools are more advanced and useful but do not solve basic human dynamics.

 For example, teams with a *wisdom vs ambition* gap will be less cohesive, fearing of degradation back to the dreaded waterfall.